ghkhashayar/docs/docs/widgets.md

 ```

-You can set properties of your widget in init function.
+You can set the properties of your widget in init function.

 ### Widget Properties

 #### indexTag
 `type: string`

-Widget tag in list. you should register custom vue components in javascript if needed.
+Widget tag in the list. you should register custom Vue components in javascript if needed.

 #### viewTag
 `type: string`